sciabarra/Devops4Scala/download-script.md

   ent = str.getNextEntry
 }
 ```
+This code just extract the files excluding  those I am not interested in.

+Now, we can build the image.
+The build, after downloading the files will also extract only the files we are interested and then will place them inside the image.
 If we build the image using this script we will end up with an image only 248 mb.
 Success!

 # Conclusions

-We have seen now how to improve our Docker4Scala build kit, learning how to automate downloading, configuring and scripting our applications.
+Now our SBT build kit is now more powerful, since we can also download, configure and script our builds.
+We have not finished yet, there is more.
+There are still even more complicated tasks to execute , like compiling binary code (not supported by SBT).
+Stay tuned for more installments.